Material Breach: Definition, Example and Related Terms

 Example(s)

-A company hires a software development agency to create a custom software program.
+Scenario Description A company hires a software development agency to create a custom software program.
 The contract specifies that the program must be completed and delivered by a certain date.
 If the agency fails to deliver the program by the agreed date, this could be a material breach of contract.
 The company hired the agency for the specific purpose of having the software ready by a certain time.
 If the software is late, the company might not be able to use it as intended, which could cause serious harm to the company's business.
+A business enters into a contract with a supplier to provide a certain quantity of goods every month.
+If the supplier repeatedly fails to deliver the agreed quantity, or delivers goods of inferior quality, this could constitute a material breach.
+The business relies on the goods to operate, and if they're not provided as agreed, the business could suffer significant losses.